Postdoctoral Researcher in Computational Social Choice

 - full professional proficiency in spoken and written English.

-Please note that knowledge of the Dutch language is not required for this position, nor is it required to live in Amsterdam.
-However, as a postdoctoral researcher at the ILLC you will have the opportunity to attend Dutch language classes if you wish.
+Please note that knowledge of the Dutch language is not required for this position, nor is it required for being able to live in Amsterdam.
+However, members of staff at the ILLC have the opportunity to attend Dutch language classes if they wish.